 Small businesses are an easy target for ill-intended actors (43% of cyber attacks are aimed at small businesses), but very few of them are well-prepared to face this type of scenario.
 In fact, many startups assume they won’t be a target due to their size, so they don’t put much thought into cybersecurity protection methods.

 Still, startups that want to stay in business and grow must be prepared to face a cyber-attack such as ransomware, phishing, malware, and others.
-Luckily, most methods are not very expensive and don’t require much effort once they’re in place.
+Luckily, most IT security methods are not very expensive and don’t require much effort once they’re in place.

 So, to make sure your business is prepared, we have a few tips and tricks to help out.